 I Am A How Can I Support This Plan?
-Advocate/ Interested Citizen Communicate the regional vision and show a desired direction Track progress towards the objectives of this Plan using the indicators identified Participate in the implementation of the Plan by volunteering with non-governmental organizations to build partnerships to achieve the best results Public Official or Employee • Inform policy, operational, and b and programs with the objectives in the Plan. udget decisions og framework to guide subsequent plans and ensure that local plans are Business or Community Organization • Grow current businesses that rely the same, and ensure sustained en o achieve the regional GI objectives y on and responsibly use natural resources, attract new businesses that do mployment and profitability prospective residents and businesses
+Advocate/ Interested Citizen Communicate the regional vision and show a desired direction Track progress towards the objectives of this Plan using the indicators identified Participate in the implementation of the Plan by volunteering with non-governmental organizations to build partnerships to achieve the best results Public Official or Employee Align publicly provided services and programs with the objectives in the Plan.
+Inform policy, operational, and budget decisions Encourage a region-wide planning framework to guide subsequent plans and ensure that local plans are included in the larger picture Business or Community Organization Commitment to work together to achieve the regional GI objectives Grow current businesses that rely on and responsibly use natural resources, attract new businesses that do the same, and ensure sustained employment and profitability Market our Region's GI assets to prospective residents and businesses